leonplanken/robust-rail-solver/README.md

 ## Deep Look mode - unit test-like mode
 In this mode it is possible to process a unit-like test.
 It works as follows:
 A default solver format scenario is provided, which can be modified with custom parameter setting and modification, e.g., increment the departure time by a certain amount of constant time.
 This part of the mode can call customized test cases which are described with a switch statement and each case can represent a different logic of testing (the `@TestCases` parameter is used for these iterations).
 The tests cases are wrapped in a loop that implies that the cases are repeating until a valid scenario is found, or a maximum number of tries achieved (`@MaxTest` parameter is used).
-In this same loop, the seed value might also be incremeneted, since it happens that a given scnario can be solved by modifying the constraints (e.g., modification of the departure time), but it cannot the solver is not able to find a solution becaue of the randomness (i.e., local search is based on some random parameters).
+In this same loop, the seed value might also be incremented, since it happens that a given scenario can be solved by modifying the constraints (e.g., modification of the departure time), but it cannot the solver is not able to find a solution became of the randomness (i.e., local search is based on some random parameters).

 When the custom test part of the test is done, the (solver format) scenario is converted to an evaluator enabled format.
 After the conversion, the evaluator is called (evaluator's executable with the converted scenario and plan as input).
 The evaluator will store or return the results in the terminal.
 The solver saves all the evaluation results, plans and the corresponding scenario files.
 In the end of the program a summary is generated.